zfaustk/KHGraphDB/docs/derived.md

 engine for a view.

 The soup is not this file.
-KEEP is not this year.
-Fold is not this year.
-The contract is the recipe, the cite, and compact.
+The contract is the recipe, the cite,
+KEEP, and compact.